 El Salvador Travel Warning

-The Department of State continues to warn U.S. citizens that crime and violence levels in El Salvador remain high, and U.S. citizens traveling to El Salvador should remain alert to their surroundings.
-This Travel Warning supersedes the Travel Warning dated November 21, 2014, and includes updated information on crime and security in El Salvador.
+The Department of State continues to warn U.S. citizens that crime and violence levels in El Salvador remain critically high, and U.S. citizens traveling to El Salvador should remain alert to their surroundings.
+This Travel Warning supersedes the Travel Warning dated June 22, 2015, and includes updated information on crime and security in El Salvador.

 Tens of thousands of U.S. citizens safely visit El Salvador each year for study, tourism, cruise ship visits, business, and volunteer work.
 There is no information to suggest that U.S. citizens are specifically targeted by criminals; however, crime and violence are serious problems throughout the country.
-Since January 2010, 34 U.S. citizens have been murdered in El Salvador including a nine-year-old child in December 2013.
-During the same time period, 419 U.S. citizens reported having their passports stolen, while others were victims of violent crimes.
+Since a rise in violence in the summer of 2015, the current murder rate in El Salvador is among the highest in the world, an annual rate of 103.1 murders per 100,000 citizens for 2015.
+In comparison, the U.S. rate is 4.5 per 100,000.
+While U.S. citizens are not singled out as targets, the pervasive violence greatly increases the chance of someone being “in the wrong place at the wrong time.”
+Since January 2010, 38 U.S. citizens have been murdered in El Salvador.
+During the same time period, 449 U.S. citizens reported having their passports stolen, while others were victims of violent crimes.

 Typical crimes in El Salvador include extortion, mugging, highway assault, home invasion, and car theft.
 There have also been cases reported in which criminals observe and follow customers making withdrawals at ATMs and banks, then rob them on the road or at a residence.
 Some victims unwittingly wander into gang-controlled territory and may be targeted, normally at night.
 Assaults against police officers have risen, and public shootouts are not uncommon.
-Armed robberies of climbers and hikers in El Salvador’s national parks are known to occur, and the Embassy strongly recommends engaging the services of a local guide certified by the national or local tourist authority when hiking in back country areas -- even within the national parks.
+Armed robberies of climbers and hikers in El Salvador’s national parks are known to occur, and the U.S. Embassy strongly recommends engaging the services of a local guide certified by the national or local tourist authority when hiking in back country areas.
 The National Civilian Police (PNC) has a special tourist police force (POLITUR) to provide security and assistance to visitors.
 It has officers located in 19 tourist destinations.

-A majority of serious crimes are never solved; only six of the 34 murders of U.S. citizens since January 2010 have resulted in convictions.
+A majority of serious crimes are never solved; only seven of the 38 murders of U.S. citizens since January 2010 have resulted in convictions.
 The Government of El Salvador lacks sufficient resources to properly investigate and prosecute cases and to deter violent crime.
-While several of the PNC’s investigative units have shown great promise, routine street-level patrol techniques, anti-gang, and crime suppression efforts are limited.
+While several of the PNC’s investigative units have shown promise, routine street-level patrol techniques, anti-gang, and crime suppression efforts are limited.
 Equipment shortages (particularly radios, vehicles, and fuel) further limit their ability to deter or respond to crimes effectively.
+As a result, criminals operate with a high degree of impunity throughout El Salvador.

 El Salvador, a country of roughly six million people, has, according to Government of El Salvador statistics, thousands of known gang members from several gangs including Mara Salvatrucha (MS-13) and Eighteenth Street (M18).
 Gang members are quick to engage in violence or use deadly force if resisted.
 These “maras” concentrate on narcotics and arms trafficking, murder for hire, carjacking, extortion, and violent street crime.
 Authorities believe a significant number of disappearances are related to gang activity, since many of the missing were in gangs or were friends or family members of gang members.
 Police sources claim that the families of gang members often face the same risks of being killed or disappearing as the gang members themselves.